Best Western Central Inn

 Originally opened in 1818, the Historic Savannah Theatre has been a centerpiece of the Coastal Georgia and Savannah cultural arts scene ever since.
 Undergoing many remodels throughout its illustrious history, the theater has served as an opera house, playhouse, movie house, and vaudeville stage.

 Opened in 2006, this Savannah landmark features over 7,500 square feet of gallery space.
 See major traveling exhibitions of contemporary art or browse permanent art installations.
+The Jepson Center for the Arts consistently proves to be one of the premier attractions in the state.

 This Coastal Georgia attraction also includes a 220-seat auditorium, a community gallery, and the ArtZeum, which is an interactive gallery for children and their families.
+Plan your next adventure in Georgia and be sure to include an afternoon of touring and exploring through the Jepson Center for the Arts.

 Nestled along the Savannah River in Savannah, the Old Fort Jackson is a National Historic Landmark that features cannon firing celebrations and daily interactive programs.
 Explore its lengthy history, from its service days in the War of 1812 to the battle days of the Civil War.